ALL

 Windows

-An open window can lead to a serious fall.
-A screen won’t protect your child from falling.
+• Know that a screen won’t protect your child from falling out of a window.
 Their weight can easily push a screen out of the window casing.
-There are many ways to prevent falls from windows:

-- Put window guards on windows higher than ground level.
-These are like gates in front of windows.
+• Put window guards on windows higher than ground level.
+Window guards are like gates in front of windows.
+Window guards must be able to open quickly from the inside in case of an emergency.

-- Put safety devices on windows that prevent them from opening more than 10 cm (4 inches).
-An adult should know how to easily take the device off or be able to open the window all the way in case there is an emergency.
+• Put safety devices on windows that prevent them from opening more than 10 cm (4 inches).
+Adults and older children should know how to easily take the device off or be able to open the window all the way in case there is an emergency.

-- Keep cords for drapes, blinds, and curtains out of your child’s reach.
-If you have long cords, wrap them around cleats, or wrap them up high on the wall.
+• Keep cords for drapes, blinds, and curtains out of your child’s reach.
+If you have long cords, wrap them around a cleat (a kind of hook with 2 ends that is used to hold window cords) or wrap them up high on the wall.
 This is important to lower the risk of your child strangling or choking on cords.

 Furniture and stairs

-- Move furniture away from windows, balcony rails and counters to stop children from climbing.
+• Move furniture such as chairs and stools away from windows, balcony rails, and counters to prevent children from climbing to high places.

 At the playground

-- Watch your child closely and stay nearby when they're using playground equipment.
+• Watch your child closely and stay nearby when they're using playground equipment.
+An adult should always supervise children younger than 5 years old at the playground.

-- Choose playgrounds with safe surfaces under playground equipment, such as sand, pea gravel, wood mulch, or rubber.
+• Choose playgrounds with safe surfaces under playground equipment, such as sand, pea gravel, wood mulch, or rubber.
+These materials help absorb a child's fall.

 On wheels

-- Make sure they wear a helmet every time they ride on a tricycle, bike, or other ride-on toys.
-Be a good role model and wear a helmet too.
+• Make sure your child wears a helmet every time they ride on a tricycle, bike, or other ride-on toys.
+Set a good example for children by wearing your bike helmet, too.

 Adapted from Kids Don’t Bounce series, an Alberta Health Services Provincial Injury Prevention resource.